Vladykkk/Vladykkk/README.md

 ### Hey there! 👋

-I'm Vlad, a Front-End Engineer based in Ukraine.
+I'm Vlad, a Front-End Developer based in Ukraine.

-I design and develop solution of any scale.
+I design and develop solutions of any scale.

 My main tech stack:
 - React